argilla-io/argilla/README.md

 )
 ```

+After this, you can start using Argilla, so you can create a dataset and add records to it.
+We use the FeedbackDataset as an example, but you can use any of the other datasets available in Argilla.
+You can find more information about the different datasets <a href="https://docs.argilla.io/en/latest/practical_guides/choose_dataset.html">here</a>.

 </p>
 </details>

-After that, you can start using Argilla, so you can create a dataset and add records to it.
-We use the FeedbackDataset as an example, but you can use any of the other datasets available in Argilla.
-You can find more information about the different datasets <a href="https://docs.argilla.io/en/latest/practical_guides/choose_dataset.html">here</a>.

 <details>
 <summary><a href="https://docs.argilla.io/en/latest/practical_guides/create_update_dataset/create_dataset.html">Configure datasets</a></summary>